-11. Layer up when visiting Ireland, especially if it’s your first visit
+11. Layer up when visiting Ireland, especially if it’s your first trip

 They say Ireland has 40 shades of green.
 But it takes 50 shades of grey to make these 40 shades of green.
 And with these 50 shades of grey comes unpredictable weather with lots of rain and strong winds.

 The latter never cease to remind you of the extraordinary power of nature.
-The wind is indeed so strong, especially by the sea, that it can literally knock you off your feet.
+The winds are indeed so strong, especially by the sea, that they can literally knock you off your feet.
 The best way to withstand the naughty weather is to layer up.
 Moreover, make an umbrella an integral part of your attire when visiting Ireland.

 12. Recycling is encouraged in Ireland

 If your next destination after visiting Ireland includes a stop somewhere in the USA, make sure to get to the airport at least three hours in advance.
-While this tip is appropriate for almost any country, Ireland has all reasons for it.
+While this tip is advised in almost any country, Ireland has all reasons for it.

-14. Make sure to eat before going through US preclearance
+14. Make sure to eat before going through the US preclearance

 At the same time, no food, including fruits, is allowed after you go through the US preclearance facilities.
 To make things worse, the food choices past this point are far from being great.
 You are stuck with muffins and expensive pre-packed sandwiches.
 Finding something healthy here is almost impossible.
 Thus, make sure to eat or pack some dry snacks before going through the US preclearance area in Ireland.